 |Av Max F||88||86||84||82||79||75||73||77||79||82||88||88|

-Since we’re located in the tropics, the Whitsundays weather pattern includes a wet season which generally runs from December to March.
+Since we’re located in the tropics, the Whitsunday's weather pattern includes a wet season that generally runs from December to March.
 It's a great time of year to enjoy waterfalls, heat and fewer crowds.
 You can also save up to 45% on the cost of your bareboat charter.